 L.A.
 Works connects diverse communities to create a just, equitable, and vibrant LA using service as a tool for transformation.
 On Saturday, June 15, 2019 at our Pop-Up Day of Service event, held for the first time in Culver City, hundreds of community and corporate volunteers will join together to address critical issues contributing to income inequality.

 The three major areas that will specifically be addressed will be:

 Beyond minimum wage

 Volunteers will leave this festive event inspired by what they’ve done to move the issue toward a positive change and empowered with new tools to speak out.
 Join us for a powerful day of action and advocacy.

-Sponsors include: Culver City, United Airlines, KCET, Target, Macy's, Sony Pictures Studios, Accenture, KPCC, and the Jonathan Club.
+Sponsors include: Culver City, United Airlines, KCET, Target, Macy's, Sony Pictures Entertainment, Accenture, KPCC, McDermott Will & Emery and the Jonathan Club.
 Email Kim to join our growing list of sponsors.